 There seriously is nothing more comforting than a warm, fluffy stack of scrumptious pumpkin pancakes!
 Without the guilt!

-Depending on how big your pancake portions are, one of these pancakes works out to about 8 net carbs.
-Which, is still reasonable when counting carbs!
+Depending on how big your pancake portions are, one of these pancakes works out to about 4 net carbs per two pancakes which is quite reasonable if you’re counting carbs!

 - Oatmeal Raisin Pumpkin Cookies (Gluten-Free, Paleo, Toddler Friendly)